ATTENTION: To use this site, it is necessary to enable JavaScript in your browser.

 BFA, School of Art, University of Michigan, 1974.
 Majors: Photography and Painting

-Supporting Member, YoloArts.org, Pence Gallery, Viewpoint Photographic Art Center, California Art Club as Associate Artist
+Supporting Member, YoloArts.org, Pence Gallery, Viewpoint Photographic Art Center, California Art Club as Associate Artist, Blue Line Arts

 Trusted Art Seller